 Let an expert guide you

 This goes back to most people in the world being trustworthy.
-An agency or consultant who simply puts together something so that they can get a longer contract, and therefore doesn’t see the results for their client, will not stay in business very long.
+An agency who puts together a shortened proposal so that they can get a longer contract—and therefore doesn’t get results—will not stay in business very long.

-If this is a concern of yours and you are afraid that having conversations with an agency will bias you towards hiring them when maybe a consultant would be a better fit, then we can help you at Credo with our Porter Service.
-This is a paid hour of consulting with me (John, founder and veteran digital marketer) to help you put together your strategy for hiring the right provider.
+If this is a concern of yours, we can assist you with our Porter Service.
+This is a paid hour of consulting with me (John, founder and veteran digital marketer) to help you put together your strategy to hire the right agency.

-To help you send a better description to agencies you are interested in working with, I’ve created a matrix embedded below that will give you a marketing brief that you can copy/paste and either use on Credo so we can help you find the right providers to speak with, or to simply take and send to the providers you have found on your own.
+To help you send a better description to agencies you are interested in working with, I’ve created a matrix embedded below that will give you a marketing brief.
+You can copy and paste and fit it to your needs.